spencerparkin/AudioDataLib/README.md

 ## Documentation

 A doxygen-based documentation page has been setup <a href="https://spencerparkin.github.io/AudioDataLib/Documentation/html/index.html">here</a> for the project.
-As for this writing, it is a work in progress.
+As of this writing, it is a work in progress.

 ## Setup